-First Lady Dr. Jill Biden announced Friday that White House has a new resident – a cat named Willow.
+First Lady Dr. Jill Biden announced Friday that the White House has a new resident – a cat named Willow.

 According to reports, the 2-year-old gray and white short-haired tabby cat is named after Dr. Biden’s hometown of Willow Grove, Pa.
 She is from a farm in Western Pennsylvania where the Bidens made a campaign stop in 2020.